cnerg/cnerg.github.com/community/manual/expectations.md

 for finding useful and interesting articles.
 Over time, you will become proficient at finding good quality articles that are relevant to your work.
 Reading other people’s published work will also contribute to improved writing skills.
-A goal of a detailed reading of one publication per month is a good minimum standard.
+A goal of a detailed reading of a few publications per month is a good minimum standard.

 ### Seminars

 The Nuclear Engineering & Engineering Physics department conducts a regular seminar series with a wide range of topics from all the research areas of the department.
-These seminars are generally scheduled on Tuesdays at 12 PM and you should receive notification from the department office.
-All graduate students in the EP department are expected to attend these seminars.
+These seminars are generally scheduled weekly and you should receive notification from the department office.
+All graduate students in the NEEP department are expected to attend these seminars.
 While it may be tempting to dismiss some topics as unrelated to your work, this is an opportunity to learn about a wide variety of interesting research.
 More importantly, it is common to find connections to your own work, even if they are weak connections, and in so doing you will develop a deeper understanding of the work you are pursuing.

 ### Technical Conferences and Professional Networks

-You are encouraged to attend technical conferences even if you are not presenting CNERG research, but should not expect to receive financial support.
+You are encouraged to attend technical conferences to as a way to engage with your technical community.
+We will discuss which conferences make sense for you to present your CNERG research with funding from the grants that support that research.
+You may also identify conferences that are valuable and interesting, beyond those for which you will receive financial support.
 The personal interactions that are possible in face-to-face meetings are uniquely valuable and are likely to provide near term input to your research and professional development as well as establish your place in a professional network for the long term.
 We will work together to identify important and relevant conferences and creating ties to other scientists working in your field.
 Over time you will become connected to a network of peers and colleagues.
 Travel to ANS National Meetings and Student Conferences can be organized in conjunction with the UW-ANS Student Section.